 The National Marine Park status was achieved through the voluntary support of the village of Galoa.
 Galoa was especially influenced by the fact that SRMR had been acting as a protected breeding area and “fish bank” whereby spill-over had led to a notable increase of fishing yields within Galoa’s fishing grounds.

 BAD has been entrusted by the Ministry of Fisheries with the day-to-day management of SRMR in a ground-breaking public-private partnership.
+Many of BAD's staff are Honorary Fish Wardens.

 BAD's ultimate goal is to achieve science-based management of Fiji’s fish stocks, including sharks, and to preserve the long-term integrity of marine habitats.